What Is White Noise And Can It Help You Sleep?

 Interestingly, the researchers used Polysomnography – the gold standard of sleep monitoring – rather than relying on subjective or observational measures of sleep.

-The findings revealed that white noise helped by minimizing the disparity between the usual background noise and louder, abrupt noises:
+The findings suggested that white noise helped by minimising the difference between the usual background noise and louder, abrupt noises.

 Peak noise was not the main determinant of sleep disruption from ICU noise.
 Mixed frequency white noise increases arousal thresholds in normal individuals exposed to recorded ICU noise by reducing the difference between background noise and peak noise.

-This study holds particular significance as it corroborates one of the central assertions about white noise – its capacity to prevent sudden external sounds from waking people up during sleep.
+This study would appear to back up one of the most popular uses for white noise – preventing sudden external sounds from waking people up during sleep.

-The research, carried out at Queen Charlotte’s Hospital in London, evaluated the effects of white noise on newborns aged between two and seven days.
+In 1990, a team of researchers at Queen Charlotte’s Hospital in London conducted a study to evaluate the effects of playing white noise to newborns aged between two and seven days.

 The newborns were divided into two groups of 20.
 One group was monitored in silence in their cots to determine how long it took for them to fall asleep.